agilekidz/stack/README.md

 ### Apollo Server - GraphQL server

+A production ready GraphQL server implementation in JavaScript.

 #### Documentation

 The documentation for Apollo Server can be found [here](https://www.apollographql.com/docs/apollo-server/).

 ### TypeGraphQL - easily build GraphQL API’s using TypeScript

+A tool for building GraphQL API's in TypeScript.

 #### Documentation